 And, of course, you can use it as a doorbell, answering a call from anywhere in the world – decent phone reception allowing.
 You’ll get better coverage with a different security camera, as you have more installation flexibility, but the Nest Hello is a great way to boost security around your front door.

 Read our full Nest Hello review

-Those were our picks of the best security cameras 2019.
+These are our picks of the best security cameras for 2020.
 For more information, read our buying guide

 Security camera buying guide

 Best security camera – Indoor or outdoor?
 Typically, we prefer outdoor security cameras for two reasons: you capture people before they get into your home, and you don’t record all of your indoor actions, which feels a bit like bugging your home.
 That said, indoor cameras are easier to install and you can control when they’re active.